mumuxme/materialize-jekyll/README.md

 ## Introducton

 This jekyll theme is based on [materialize](http://materializecss.com).
-It's simple, static and following material design.
+(NOTE: this theme is only made for my own, but you can modify it freely.)

 [Open demo](https://mumuxme.github.io/materialize-jekyll/)

 ## Getting start

-For debian/linux

 #### Dependencies

-You may need some dev headers:
+You may need some dev headers, for debian/linux, just run:

 ```
 # apt-get install liblzma-dev zlib1g-dev
 ```

-(Other dependencies may also needed.
-If any questions, feel free to open an issue.)
+(Other dependencies may also needed.)

 #### Install